fondberg/spotcast/README.md

 ## Configuration

+### Minimum Home Assistant version

+Spotcast is compatible with any version since 2021.4.1.

 ### Official Spotify Integration

 Note that as of v3.5.2 you must also have the official [Home Assistant Spotify Integration](https://www.home-assistant.io/integrations/spotify/) installed and configured for this custom component to work.
 This is because it provides the correct device list which has the correct scopes in its token.